May, 2006

 Later I read a story that

-decried the fact that America
+decried the fact that Americ

 still has a relatively high rate of newborn